ProtonMail/proton-bridge/README.md

-# Proton Mail Bridge and Import Export app
+# Proton Mail Bridge
 Copyright (c) 2024 Proton AG

-This repository holds the Proton Mail Bridge and the Proton Mail Import-Export applications.
+This repository holds the Proton Mail Bridge application.
 For a detailed build information see [BUILDS](./BUILDS.md).
 The license can be found in [LICENSE](./LICENSE) file, for more licensing information see [COPYING_NOTES](./COPYING_NOTES.md).
 For contribution policy see [CONTRIBUTING](./CONTRIBUTING.md).